 Michele also focuses on uniting families who are seeking U.S. visas for family members.
 U.S. citizens may sponsor petitions for parents, spouses, and unmarried children under 21.
 There are unlimited visas for these relatives.
 In addition, citizens may sponsor older children, and younger married children and siblings, however, fewer of these visas are available.
 As a U.S. citizen, you may also petition for a fiancé who is residing overseas.
 If you are a lawful permanent resident (green card holder), you may petition for certain family members, though you will qualify to petition for fewer categories of family members.
 As a lawful permanent resident, the family members you may petition for are limited to your spouse, adult unmarried child, and minor child.
 In addition, the number of visas available to relatives of permanent residents is restricted.

-Prior to joining our firm, she worked as an attorney with the King County Prosecutor and the US Coast Guard.
+Prior to joining our firm, Michele worked as an attorney at the King County Prosecutors Office and the US Coast Guard.
 Michele received her degree in history in 1994, and her law degree in 1997, both from Gonzaga University.
-Her background as a prosecutor gives her comprehensive knowledge of the criminal law process, allowing her to passionately and effectively advocate for her clients.

-Gonzaga University School of Law, Spokane, Washington
+- Gonzaga University School of Law, Spokane, Washington

-J.D. cum laude – 1997
+J.D., cum laude – 1997

-Gonzaga University, Spokane, Washington
+- Gonzaga University, Spokane, Washington

-B.A. magna cum laude – 1994
+B.A., magna cum laude – 1994

 Past Employment Positions

-King County Prosecuting Attorney’s Office, Deputy Prosecuting Attorney, 2000 – 2009
+- King County Prosecuting Attorney’s Office, Deputy Prosecuting Attorney, 2000 – 2009

 - The United States Coast Guard, Lieutenant, 1997 – 2000